kevbrain/apicastsix/README.md

 ### Auto updating

-The gateway is able of checking the configuration from time to time and self update, you can enable this setting the var AUTO_UPDATE to true:
+The gateway is able of checking the configuration from time to time and self update, you can enable this by adjusting the AUTO_UPDATE_INTERVAL (seconds) to some value greater than 60:

 ```
--e AUTO_UPDATE=true
+-e AUTO_UPDATE_INTERVAL=300
 ```

-By default this is disabled

-NOTE: Not recommended to use in a production environment, this can have some side effects if the update runs in the middle of modifications in the 3scale UI.
-      If you want to automate this step, is better to issue a USR2 signal to the container once changes are completed in the 3scale UI. (check Signals section)
+This variable is set to 0 by default.

 ### Signals

-You can send some signals to the container:
+You can send some signals to the container (All signals will be passed to openresty):

-* USR1: Reloads openresty.

-* USR2: Downloads 3scale configurations and updates running openresty.
+* USR1: Downloads 3scale configurations and updates running openresty.

+* HUP: reloads openresty.

-Use docker kill -$SIGNAL container-name to send them.
+Use docker kill -s $SIGNAL container-name to send them.